SajjadHossainSoykot/ICT-4110-Cryptography-and-Network-Security-Laboratory/README.md

 This repository has been created strictly for **educational and academic purposes**.

-- All implementations are based on standard cryptographic principles and laboratory guidelines.
+- All implementations follow standard cryptographic principles and laboratory guidelines.
-- The project was developed by the author with the assistance of AI-based tools (including ChatGPT) for learning and implementation support.
+- The project was developed with the assistance of AI tools (including ChatGPT) for learning and implementation support.
-- Theoretical explanations and experiment structures are derived from:
+- Theoretical concepts are derived from:
-  - Academic lecture materials
+  - Lecture materials
   - Standard textbooks
   - Official lab manuals

-> All external academic resources remain the intellectual property of their respective authors and publishers.
+> All external resources remain the intellectual property of their respective authors.

 ---